-In this Manscaped The Handyman Review I will be going over the features and performance to help you decide if this is worthy of purchasing.
-This could possibly be a great product either to just have in your house or even possibly pack on trips to help maintain a well-groomed face.
+In this Manscaped The Handyman Review, I will review the features and performance to help you decide if this is worth purchasing.
+This could be a great product to have in your house or even possibly pack on trips to help maintain a well-groomed face.

 Well, let’s see…

-I am not affiliated with Manscaped, but this page is sponsored by Manscaped.
-I purchased The Handyman with my own money to properly review this product.
+I am not affiliated with Manscaped, but Manscaped sponsors this page.
+I purchased The Handyman with my own money to review this product correctly.
 I will post Amazon Affiliate links below and will make a commission on purchased items.
 I only review products I have used personally.

 What Is Manscaped The Handyman?

-This is basically, a rechargeable compact travel-friendly grooming face shaver that has both a foil shaver and a trimmer built into the shaving head.
+This is a rechargeable, compact, travel-friendly grooming face shaver with a foil shaver and a trimmer built into the shaving head.
 So, it trims and shaves with each stroke.

 What Is Included With Purchase?